 The Department of Design advances the professional work of thoughtful, creative, and meaningful design to delight, inspire, and serve the needs of people.
 Design is the planning that lays the basis for creation and development of every object or system people use.
 Design programs train students to be problem solvers who consider the aesthetic, functional, and user-focused aspects of an object or a process.
 This requires considerable integrative research, thought, modeling, interactive adjustments, and redesign.

-Interaction Design involves researching and fashioning products, services, and systems that are useful, useable, and desirable.
-Interaction design offers a human-centered approach to innovation, creatively mediating how businesses engage with customers and how brands and organizations can become more relevant in the marketplace.
-Broadly speaking, interaction design defines the contextual behavior of artifacts, environments, and systems.
+Interaction Design and User Experience involves researching and fashioning products, services, and systems that are useful, usable, and desirable.
+Interaction design and user experience offers a human-centered approach to innovation, creatively mediating how businesses engage with customers and how brands and organizations can become more relevant in the marketplace.
+Broadly speaking, interaction design and user experience defines the contextual behavior of artifacts, environments, and systems.

 The Interaction Design program is for prospective students who already hold design-related baccalaureate degrees and are seeking advanced study in a versatile, rapidly growing professional design discipline.
 Applicants should have at least 2 years of full-time professional work experience in design or a design-related field.

-The master’s student in interaction design should demonstrate the ability to conduct original design research, translate research insights into design input, and produce an interactive artifact of relevance and quality.
+The master’s student in interaction design and user experience should demonstrate the ability to conduct original design research, translate research insights into design input, and produce an interactive artifact of relevance and quality.
 The graduate will have completed significant course work and a thesis that documents independent discovery and research and will have passed an oral examination on that work.
-For more information about the program M.A in Interaction Design.
+For more information about the program M.A in Interaction Design and User Experience.

-The M.A. in Interaction Design educates students in the theory, methods, and practices of interaction design.
+The M.A. in Interaction Design and User Experience educates students in the theory, methods, and practices of interaction design.
 It gives students the requisite professional knowledge, skills, and abilities to perform as interaction designers.